Upward COVID trend returns: Health official urges public to get COVID boosters amid rise in cases

 COVID-19 cases and hospitalizations have shown a slow trend upward, which has local health officials urging the public to get vaccinated or boosted ahead of a rise in cases.

-Scotts Bluff County Health Director Paulette Schnell told the Star-Herald health offiicals are seeing an upward trend, especially over the past few weeks.
+Scotts Bluff County Health Director Paulette Schnell told the Gering Courier health officials are seeing an upward trend, especially over the past few weeks.

 “We’ve been trending up – it’s not a dramatic uptick but it’s been a slow, definitely upward trend,” she said.
 “The last two to three weeks have been a little bit more significant trend upwards.”